 Bostock Decision & State Laws

 In June of this year, the Supreme Court of the United States issued a decision in Bostock v.
 Clayton County, Georgia that makes it clear that discrimination on the basis of sexual orientation and gender identity is prohibited under the federal employment non-discrimination law known as Title VII.
 This is a landmark decision that has implications that will eventually reach federal civil rights laws forbidding discrimination in education, health care, housing and several other areas.
-Importantly, Bostock does not reach some vital areas like public spaces and services, nor does it apply to federally-funded programs since sex-based federal protections do not currently exist in these areas.
+Importantly, Bostock does not reach some vital areas like public spaces and services, nor does it apply to most federally-funded programs since sex-based federal protections do not currently exist in these areas.
 It is imperative that officials continue to advance pro-equality legislation at the state level, including in employment, to end the patchwork of non-discrimination laws and to explicitly protect LGBTQ people in every area of life.

 Name and Gender Marker Updates on Identification Documents